 For the nausea-fresh ginger root.
 (Do NOT chew.
 It's spicy!)

 what i have found to give me relief was irrigation and cool air.
 Drink plenty of fluids and and whenever possible sleep with a humidifier.

 I did the irrigation thing yesterday and the water didnt go through to the other nostril.
 After I had such pressure that I thought I could not stand it anymore.
 Today is just a little better.
 Still have terrible pressure.
 I can breath fine.
 Help!

 I am also suffering from the problem of ch.sinusoitis.As I know it is an allergic problem.But uptill now I always used to take anti-allergic tablets, but now after seeing these remedies I will try one of them.I hope one must work for me.

 My father and I have had chronic sinus trouble, and the Neti pot seems to help a lot.
 I have only used it for a week now and but I'm feeling tons better, and my Dad swears by it.
-It's sort of gross and hard to do when you first start, but definitely worth it!

 i have sinus problems very often and to get a little relief, i drink juice at room temperature or i put on a pot of boiling water.